Jean de Brosse: Early life

-Hundred Years War
+Hundred Years' War

 De Brosse began fighting for France alongside his cousin, Louis de Culant.
 Probably through the influence of his family, de Brosse was made chamberlain to the Dauphin, the future Charles VII.
 The two soon became close friends.

-In 1422 de Brosse’s father died, leaving his son his titles and estates.
+In 1422, de Brosse’s father died, leaving his son his titles and estates.
 King Charles VI also died, and Charles VII took the title of king, though he was not crowned.
 Jean de Brosse and his wife had a son in the same year.
 They named him after his father.

-On 16 May 1423 Charles VII charged de Brosse with ensuring his safety.
-Then on 14 July 1426 de Brosse was made a Marshal of France.
+On 16 May 1423, Charles VII charged de Brosse with ensuring his safety.
+Then on 14 July 1426, de Brosse was made a Marshal of France.
 He fought the English and their allies at the side of La Hire, Jean de Dunois, Jean Poton de Xaintrailles, and Arthur de Richemont.
 He soon began growing short of money, however, due to work on the castle of Boussac and the cost of his army.
-The French government was unable to compensate de Brosse for his service, being short on money themselves.
+The French government was unable to compensate de Brosse for his service, being short on money itself.
 He resorted to selling off his crockery, silver, and his wife’s jewelry.
 He also freed the inhabitants of Boussac from his rule, in exchange for money.

-In 1428 de Brosse took part in a rebellion, however it was soon squashed and the rebels locked up.
+In 1428, de Brosse took part in a rebellion, however it was soon squashed and the rebels locked up.
 However, since the king desperately needed generals, they were granted clemency.